 And what happens when the oil dissolves?

-The down clusters loose their structure or “body” – their ability to loft – and your down fill or down/feather fill looses it’s functional and monetary value.
+The down clusters loose their unique, interlocking structure or “body” – their ability to loft – and your down fill or down/feather fill looses it’s functional and monetary value.

-In other words, you're paying the dry cleaner to -- consciously or unconsciously -- destroy the most valuable part of your pillow – the down fill or down/feather mix fill!
+You're paying your dry cleaner to -- consciously or unconsciously -- destroy the most valuable part of your bed pillow – the down in your down bed pillow and the down in your down/feather mix bed pillow !

-Dry cleaning your substantially down and down/feather mix bed pillows is always a risky proposition because the fabric of the exterior/outer pillow shells – already weak from the acids and salts present in perspiration – might tear open during the dry cleaning machine's wash cycle and your dry cleaner will end up with nasty mess on his hands.
+Dry cleaning your down and down/feather mix bed pillows is always a risky proposition because the fabric of the exterior/outer pillow shells – already weak from the acids and salts present in perspiration – might tear open during the dry cleaning machine's wash cycle.

-That's like tumbling a brick in your home washer!
+That's like tumbling a small sack of wood blocks in your home washer!

 Don’t believe that story for a second.